-Generating events for the media to experience is a great way to not only get into your local paper, but also create supporters.
+Generating events for the media to experience is a great way to not only get into your local paper, but also draw in supporters.

 - Choose your time and location wisely.
 Be mindful of reporters’ deadlines.
 Consider holding your press conference in the mid- to late-morning when they can attend the event and still have time to make an afternoon deadline.
 Pick a convenient location that has easy parking or is walkable from major media offices.
-Consider a location that is associated with the issue.
+Consider a location that is associated with the issue or is otherwise compelling.

 - Gather impressive speakers.
 Invite local celebrities or issue experts who can speak passionately, but briefly, about the issue.

-If your local government is holding a hearing or other sort of meeting where your issue is expected to arise, it’s best to be there, ready to speak up.
+If your local government is holding a hearing or other meeting where your issue is expected to arise, it’s best to be there and ready to speak up.
 With a little bit of planning, you can even have a group of advocates there showing support.

 - Speak with conviction in a positive, passionate way.
 Stay focused on the facts if you choose to speak.
-Prepare your notes ahead of time, and while it is helpful to add personal antidotes, keep them short and make sure they have a germane point.
+Prepare your notes ahead of time, and while it is helpful to add personal anecdotes, keep them short and make sure they have a clear point.
 Most public hearings give speakers time limits.

 - Arrive well-prepared.
 Dress professionally.
 Representing your organization at public hearings will help you gain credibility with government officials.
 Remain calm when responding to questions and try not to get emotional.